Thai Army Chief Urges PM to Quit as Protesters Paralyze Airport

 “I was aware there was a political situation in Thailand, but I wasn’t expecting this to happen,” Keith Torluemke, a San Francisco resident on vacation in Thailand, told the Times.
 “I was going to get home on Thanksgiving afternoon.”

 The airport takeover caps three years of intermittent protests against the Thai government, which have intensified in the last two days.
-Thailand’s previous prime minister, telecommunications billionaire Thaksin Shinawatra, was forced from office in a military coup in 2006, however, the protestors believe that the government of Prime Minister Somchai Wongsawat — Thaksin’s brother-in-law — is just a proxy for the old one.
+Thailand’s previous prime minister, telecommunications billionaire Thaksin Shinawatra, was forced from office in a military coup in 2006, however, the protesters believe that the government of Prime Minister Somchai Wongsawat — Thaksin’s brother-in-law — is just a proxy for the old one.

 But Thaksin and his allies are still popular among the rural poor, to whom they’ve provided low-cost health care and subsidized loans.
 Somchai’s party won by a large margin in elections held last year.